jfaural/github_course/concepts_dictionary.md

 `.gitignore` : list of files that should not be added to repository (data files, backup files, intermediate files).
 You can list one by one, the template or regular expressions (`*.csv` to ignore all files, `!dataset.csv` all except this one, # to make comments).

 How do you connect your local and remote repository?
 SSH key!
 You first create a bridge `git remote add github_course git@github.com:jfaural/github_course.git`.
 Now things can go back and forth.
 You did not send anything yet.
 To send things through the bridge you use `git push` and the name of the repository.

+## Branches

+It is useful for experimenting risk free, and also to collaborate in a project working in different tasks.
+Also you can look for different solutions on the same issue.

+You create a branch with `git branch <name>`

+WIth git checkout you can move from one branch to the other.
+You move through branches and commits.